marioemmanuel/bibliotek/README.md

 ### License Note

-While Bibliotek is distributed under the MIT license, it is important to note that any associated photos might be copyrighted and are therefore not included under this license.
+While Bibliotek is distributed under the BSD license, it is important to note that any associated photos might be copyrighted and are therefore not included under this license.

 ### Requirements

+- make -any version, can be used go build instead-
 - go
 - gomarkdown package installed